“Sometimes it takes an overwhelming breakdown to have an undeniable breakthrough.” -Anonymous

 I’m not trying to discourage any one from getting a retail job and trying it out for themselves but I do want to warn you to think about if staying there longer than you need to is absolutely necessary.
 Don’t believe in limiting yourself, especially when we are young, we don’t know what to do and we still don’t get a grasp of the real world.
 There are hundreds of things you can work for; most of my friends I know have worked numerous jobs within 3 years, which is great because they got to explore what works for them and what didn’t.
 I worked an internship months ago and worked jobs related to my old school and other small jobs in between but I saw myself constantly returning to retail at the end of those experiences.
 It was a learning experience and most people will go through that at one point like I have… but now I really wanted to focus on moving on and pursuing things that actually meant there was a future I can be positive about.
 So the question is now, since this was my only job, what I was going to do next?

 Since my luck of finding another internship hasn’t been going successful or finding a better job for myself, which I understand, because the job market can be hard at times, I knew something was there for me somehow.
 You can tell that I’m very attached to my internet presence from here to my social media but the crazy part is I’ve been attached since I was young as 5 years old.
 I was a huge virtual gamer, almost doing it from morning to night role playing, and from there, I started teaching myself how to do other various internet activities that involved experimenting with making graphics, making videos, and learning coding and web design.
 I didn’t realize that those things can make you become a digital nomad and here I am.
 Having this blog was just a step forward I needed to make and to make me be in realizations with myself.
 I knew I had the skills but I didn’t know that you could work with those skills.
 I felt like for years since getting out of high school, I wanted to live a normal life and be present with real life, without always being on the internet for hours a day but now I realized that there can be a balance between both.
-So what I am doing now to pursue something I enjoy more and that pushes me to use my creative mind more is that I am freelancing in marketing and web design/development.
-I also feel like that this can be an introduction for me related to what I am studying in college (Strategic Communications and Public Relations, minoring in Digital Communication and Information Media) and I hope that this will also inspire me to be better in networking.
+So what I am doing now to pursue something I enjoy more and that pushes me to use my creative mind more is that I am freelancing in all things marketing.
+I also feel like that this can be an introduction for me related to what I am studying in college and I hope that this will also inspire me to be better in networking.

 So please, whether you’re young or old, don’t ever give up finding a way to doing something that makes you happy or in peace with yourself.
 If you believe there aren’t opportunities there for you, you can create your own opportunities.
 Whether if this work is temporary or something I can end up doing longer than I expected, I know that it will give me some needed security.
 It’s a good feeling when you know what you want to do and have a game plan on how to get to it.
 If you ever feel like you’ll be going on “your path to the unknown”, I wish you all the luck and I hope you treat this life as good as life can sometimes treat you.